 The review highlighted the need for a benefit-cost analysis of both in-custody and out-of-custody programming and services to make better determinations about how to invest the County's limited public safety reimbursement funds.
 The County Manager's Office issued a Request for Proposals (RFP) for consultant services to evaluate the implementation and effectiveness of current County interventions intended to reduce recidivism and increase positive community-based outcomes by realigned offenders and other offenders under probation supervision.
 The LEAN/Six Sigma review also underscored the need for departments to provide Unified Reentry clients, those classified at moderate or high risk of reoffending but not technically AB 109 offenders, with the same type and level of services provided to persons classified under AB 109.
-As a result of the RFP Process, the County has entered into agreement with Research Triangle Institute International (RTI) to conduct the evaluation.

-The data gathering for the evaluation has recently begun.
-It is anticipated that the results of the evaluation will be available by the end of the calendar year, at which point the departments will work with the County Manager's Office to make redeterminations regarding AB 109 and Unified Reentry programming and service levels needed going forward.
-Until then, services to these populations will continue at the current levels through FY 2018-19, including those provided by JobTrain, Inc., Service League of San Mateo County, Success Through Education Program, and Project READ through the County's CCP Competitive Grant Program.
+As a result of the RFP Process, the County entered into agreement with Research Triangle Institute International (RTI) to conduct the evaluation.
+The evaluation is nearly complete.
+Once the final evaluation report is released, departments will work with the County Manager's Office to make redeterminations regarding AB 109 and Unified Reentry programming and service levels needed going forward.
+Until then, services to these populations will continue at the current levels through FY 2019-20, including the subject contracts through the County's CCP Competitive Grant Program.